 Trace missing children

-Face recognition has evolved as a powerful tool to locate individuals reported as missing, especially children and disoriented people.
-Using deep machine learning techniques and face recognition, police in India were able to reunite thousands of kids with their families in the last couple of years.
+It has evolved as a powerful tool to locate individuals reported as missing, especially children and disoriented people.
+Using deep machine learning techniques and FR, police in India were able to reunite thousands of kids with their families in the last couple of years.

 This revolutionary technology is gaining momentum in the healthcare sector too.
 From accurate patient identification to securing hospital facilities and avoiding fraud, face recognition applications are used for several healthcare industry purposes.
 Furthermore, it is used for emotion detection and sentimental analysis of patients, leading to improved care quality.